-The Case for Impeachment Hearings
+The Case for an Impeachment Inquiry

 What does it mean to launch an impeachment inquiry?
 We break down this important political process, how we got here, and why an impeachment inquiry is needed now.

 “This president is obstructing justice, and he’s engaged in a cover-up, and that could be an impeachable offense.” – Speaker Nancy Pelosi